mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 	// +optional
 	ConsumesCapacityFrom []DeviceRef `json:"consumesCapacityFrom,omitempty"`

+	// NodeName identifies the node where the device is available.
+	//
+	// Must only be set if Spec.AllNodes is set.
+	// Only one or none of NodeName and NodeSelector must be set.
+	//
+	// +optional
+	// +oneOf=DeviceNodeSelection
+	NodeName string

+	// NodeSelector defines the nodes where the device is available.
+	//
+	// Must use exactly one term.
+	//
+	// Must only be set if Spec.AllNodes is set.
+	// Only one or none of NodeName and NodeSelector must be set.
+	//
+	// +optional
+	// +oneOf=DeviceNodeSelection
+	NodeSelector *core.NodeSelector

 	// Attributes defines the set of attributes for this device.
 	// The name of each attribute must be unique in that set.
 	//